OHJA Guidebook & Program Information

 This division is intended for new riders learning how to show a hunter.

-A beginner hunter is a rider who has NEVER won 6 first place ribbons over fences at an EC of USEF competition (Provincial competitions and Combined Training not to count).
+A beginner hunter is a Junior or Adult rider who has NEVER won 6 first place ribbons over fences at an EC of USEF competition (Provincial competitions and Combined Training not to count).
 These wins are LIFETIME achievements.
 Schooling Non-Pro and Short Stirrup not to count.

 Winning your way out – During a competitors first year of showing is this division, should they win 6 first place ribbons, they will be allowed to remain in the division to the end of that calendar year In any subsequent years of competition, should they fulfil the WIN factor, they must progress to another division at the next show.